-Russia bans images depicting Putin as gay clown
+Russia bans images depicting Putin as a gay clown

 Story highlights

-- Images of Vladimir Putin as a gay clown have been shared online since 2011
+- Images of Vladimir Putin in makeup have been shared online since 2011

 - Prison and fine among punishments for those distributing, retweeting or sharing images